Solomon Islands (archipelago)

-The Solomon Islands is an island group (archipelago) in the western South Pacific Ocean, north-east of Australia.
+The Solomon Islands archipelago is an island group in the western South Pacific Ocean, north-east of Australia.
 The archipelago is in the Melanesian subregion and bioregion of Oceania and forms the eastern boundary of the Solomon Sea.
 The many islands of the archipelago are distributed across the sovereign states of Papua New Guinea and Solomon Islands.
-The largest island in the archipelago is Bougainville Island, which is a part of the Autonomous Region of Bougainville (currently a part of Papua New Guinea) along with Buka Island, the Nukumanu Islands, and a number of smaller nearby islands.
-Much of the remainder falls within the territory of Solomon Islands and include the atolls of Ontong Java, Sikaiana, the raised coral atolls of Bellona and Rennell, and the volcanic islands of Choiseul, Guadalcanal, Makira, Malaita, New Georgia, the Nggelas, Santa Isabel, and the Shortlands.
+The largest island in the archipelago is Bougainville, which is a part of an autonomous region of Papua New Guinea along with Buka Island, the Nukumanu Islands, and a number of smaller nearby islands.
+Much of the remainder falls within the territory of Solomon Islands and include the atolls of Ontong Java, Sikaiana, the raised coral atolls of Rennell and Bellona, and the volcanic islands of Choiseul, Guadalcanal, Makira, Malaita, New Georgia, the Nggelas, Santa Isabel, and the Shortlands.
 The Santa Cruz Islands are not a part of the archipelago.

 Geography

 The Solomon Islands archipelago consists of over 1,000 islands, ranging from low-lying coral atolls to mountainous volcanic islands, including many volcanoes with varying degrees of activity.
-Bougainville Island is the largest in the archipelago, with an area of 9,300 km^{2} (3591 sq miles).
-Mount Balbi on Bougainville is the highest peak in the archipelago at 2,715 metres.
+Bougainville Island is the largest in the archipelago, with an area of 9300 km2.
+Mount Balbi on Bougainville is the highest peak in the archipelago at 2715 m.